 Late Withdrawal Procedures

-Only the Tuition Refund/Late Withdrawal Committee can determine if a student is eligible for a refund falling outside of the published refund schedule on the academic calendar.
+Only the Tuition Appeal Committee can determine if a student is eligible for a refund falling outside of the published refund schedule on the academic calendar.
 Prior to the withdrawal deadline, students who cannot withdraw via Web can seek an assistance of a counselor:

 - The student fills out the withdrawal form with their counselor

-- The counselor sends form to Registration for processing
+- The counselor sends form to Registration Center/One Stop for processing

-- If the student wishes to appeal for an additional refund due to extenuating circumstance, the student MUST file an appeal with the tuition Refund/late Withdrawal Committee
+- If the student wishes to appeal for an additional refund due to extenuating circumstance, the student MUST file an appeal with the Tuition Appeal Committee

-- The counselor may submit in writing a statement of support to the committee for consideration
+- The counselor may submit in writing a statement of support to the Tuition Appeal Committee for consideration